ajnieset/Ticket_System/README.md

 Add database connection to the `.env` file.

 Navigate to `localhost:PORT/ticket` where port is the port the application is running on.
-This brings up the list view of tickets
+This brings up the list view of tickets.
+From there the user can create a new ticket from the button on top, and  from the the list view the user can edit, delete, or view a ticket.

 #### NOTE
 Make sure your mysql server is running as well as php-fpm as these are required for the application.